florent-lamiraux/hpp-inverse-kinematics/README.md

 Right now, only robots of the serie Stäubli TX2 are supported, but extension to other robots should not be difficult.

+## Validation

+Inverse kinematics for the Stäubli TX2 series has been validated for the following models:

+  - Stäubli TX2 90: retrieval of Denavit-Hartenberg (DH) parameters, computation of inverse kinematics,
+  - Stäubli TX2 60: retrieval of DH parameters.